juliaclement/screenwriting/fountain2odf/README.md

     containing these constructs have decided to live with it.
 There are work arounds, e.g. ‘This is some text in \*italics with embedded\*
     \*\*\*bold\*\*\* \*sweet\!\*’ should work
-2. I’m not going to write a Fountain to PDF converter.

-    See above for a work-around